Observer-based boundary control of distributed port-Hamiltonian systems: Acknowledgements

 \section{Acknowledgements}

-This work has been done with the support of French-German ANR-DFG INFIDHEM ANR-16-CE92-0028, Bourgogne-Franche-comt\'e Region ANER 2018Y-06145, Chilean FONDECYT 1191544 and CONICYT BASAL FB0008 projects.
+This work has been supported by the French-German ANR-DFG INFIDHEM project ANR-16-CE92-0028 and the the EIPHI Graduate School (contract ANR-17-EURE-0002).
+The second author has received founding from Bourgogne-Franche-comt\'e Region ANER 2018Y-06145.
+The third author acknowledges Chilean FONDECYT 1191544 and CONICYT BASAL FB0008 projects.
 The fourth author has received funding from the European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 765579.

 \biboptions{authoryear}